krabbit93/npm-svn/README.md

 ## Documentation
 When uninstalling this module make sure the install hook has been removed.
-This should happend automatically when you `npm uninstall npm-svn` and only be necessary if you manually uninstall the module by deleting the files and removing entries from your package.json.
+This should happen automatically when you `npm uninstall npm-svn` and only be necessary if you manually uninstall the module by deleting the files and removing entries from your package.json.